 - An extra patient leaflet is available with human papillomavirus.
 Talk to your pharmacist if you have questions about this information.

-- Human papillomavirus is usually given as an injection at your doctor's office, hospital, or clinic.
+- Human papillomavirus is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - If you miss a dose of human papillomavirus, contact your doctor to reschedule your vaccine.